 It offers a mobile version of the website, which is almost on par with the desktop version.
 You can use the same filtering options as in the desktop web calendar, even allowing you to set custom date ranges.
 Unfortunately, revisions aren't even shown.

 The app offered by FXStreet features a calendar with a simple layout but, for the most part, suffers from the same issues as the webpage for mobile browsers.
-It has the impact filter but lacks the event type filter.
-You cannot switch the dates; you can only choose today, tomorrow, and next week.
-Time zone settings are either your local or GMT.
+It has an impact filter but lacks the event type filter.
+You cannot switch the dates; you can only choose today, tomorrow, and this week.
+Time zone settings are not available, and the calendar defaults to your local time.
 Same as the mobile web version, the app doesn't show any revisions — only pre-revision values are displayed.

 Investing.com